foodlz/laravel-firebase-auth/README.md

 Secure your laravel API with Google Firebase Auth

-Adding the *Middleware* to your API will ensure that access is granted only using a valid Bearer Token issues by Goggle Firebase Auth.
+Adding the *Middleware* to your API will ensure that access is granted only using a valid Bearer Token issued by Goggle Firebase Auth.

 The main difference between this package and the package we forked it from is that we are using [laravel-firebase](https://github.com/kreait/laravel-firebase) as a dependency which in turn depends on [firebase-php](https://github.com/kreait/firebase-php).
 Using that package instead of firebase-tokens (which is already included in firebase-php) removes the need for a service provider in this package since it is already included in laravel-firebase.
 Since that package depends on [firebase-php](https://github.com/kreait/firebase-php), you also can use [all the features that package provides](https://github.com/kreait/firebase-php#documentation).